GiG/recruitment-cases/qa-tests/RoboTest.md

 d) present the result of the tests in HTML format (any tool you want) for easy reading

-NOTE: The automation test exists in order to find bugs, so don't be afraid if one of the tests fails.
-But when it fails, LET US KNOW WHERE and WHY :)
+**NOTE:** The automation test exists in order to find bugs, so don't be afraid if one of the tests fails.
+But when it fails, let us know WHERE and WHY :)

 *Scenario 1* - Check that the correct payment methods are displayed for Swedish registered users